TITLES AND

 "Lassie to the Rescue" (10/13/63):

-After yet another neighbor is almost hurt on the cliff road, Ruth and her friends plan take steps to make sure it doesn't happen again when Paul says legislation will take another year.
+After yet another neighbor is almost hurt on a local cliff road, Ruth and her friends plan take steps to make sure it doesn't happen again when Paul says legislation will take another year.
 Then the danger of the road hits close to home.
 Ernie Evans: Nelson Olmstead.
 Claire Evans: Natalie H. H. Core.

 "Jeeper" (10/20/63):